chrisgrieser/zsh-magic-dashboard/README.md

 - [Nerdfont](https://www.nerdfonts.com/)

 ### Manual
 Clone this repository somewhere on your machine.
-This guide assumes `~/.zsh/`.
+This manual assumes you are using `~/.zsh/`.

 ```bash
 cd ~/.zsh # where to install the plugin